The Best of Chile in 2 Weeks: Travel Itinerary

 Day: 12: Glacier Grey Kayaking

-Absolutely the best thing to do in Torres del Paine!
-You need to book the tour in advance, as you have to plan out the time of the tour together with the ferry journey.
-The practical info about times, prices, and the exciting experience itself are to be found in the Torres del Paine Highlights article
+This is absolutely the best thing to do in Torres del Paine!
+You need to book your tour in advance, as you have to plan out the time of the tour together with the ferry crossing.

-Don’t forget to pack warm clothes and some snacks with you, as it’s a whole day trip.
-The expedition lasts about 2.5 hours, plus the ferry ride (1.5 hours there and back) and traveling between Torres del Paine and Puerto Natales.
+Don’t forget to pack warm clothes and some snacks with you, as it’s a full-day trip.
+The expedition lasts about 2.5 hours, plus the ferry ride (1.5 hours one way) and traveling between Torres del Paine and Puerto Natales.
 However, it’s an absolute must.
-I would say, you weren’t to Torres del Paine if you haven’t seen the Glacier Grey.

 • Locations: Lake Grey, Glacier Grey